icryo/RFCpwn/README.md

 An SAP enumeration and exploitation toolkit using SAP RFC calls

 This is a PoC and not for use in production environments, no guarantee of stability or support.
+This is a toolkit for demonstrating the impact of compromised service accounts.

 RFCpwn relies on the pyrfc and the libraries provided by SAP in: https://github.com/SAP/PyRFC#installation
 ```shell